ideal-lab5/idn-sdk/contracts/idn-client/README.md

 1. **IdnClient Trait**: The main interface for interacting with the IDN Manager pallet
 2. **RandomnessReceiver Trait**: Interface that contracts must implement to receive randomness
 3. **IdnPulse Struct**: Implementation of the `Pulse` trait for handling randomness with metadata
-4. **IdnClientImpl**: Reference implementation of the IdnClient trait
+4. **IdnClientImpl**: Reference implementation of the IdnClient trait with configurable parameters
-5. **Helper Types**: Subscription IDs, error types, and other necessary types
+5. **Helper Types**: Subscription IDs, error types, CreateSubParams, UpdateSubParams, and other necessary types

 ## Usage